Conservative Maltsev Constraint Satisfaction Problems: The structure of conservative minority algebras

-We denote by $\mathbf{P}^{n,k}$ the algebra $ \fA_{\mathcal{P}_{n,k}}$. \begin{remark} Note that under this labeling convention, the projection minority algebra $\mathbf{P}_{n}$ is isomorphic to $\mathbf{P}^{n,1}$, but the two algebras are formally not equal because $\mathbf{P}^{n,1}$ has a domain which consists of length one sequences of elements of the domain of $\mathbf{P}_{n}$.
+\begin{remark} Note that under this labeling convention, the projection minority algebra $\mathbf{P}_{n}$ is isomorphic to $\mathbf{P}^{n,1}$, but the two algebras are formally not equal because $\mathbf{P}^{n,1}$ has a domain which consists of length one sequences of elements of the domain of $\mathbf{P}_{n}$.
 We also remark that the distinction between subscripts and superscripts is intentional and meant to troubleshoot the following annoyance.
 Formally, we are dealing with algebras represented by conservative minority trees, i.e., algebras $\fA_{\mathcal{T}}$ for a conservative minority tree $\mathcal{T}$.
 It is customary in the literature to label the domain of an algebra $\fA$ as $A$.
 If we defined $\mathbf{P}_{n,k} = \fA_{\mathcal{P}_{n,k}}$, then the domain would naturally be referred to as $P_{n,k}$, but this label is already implicitly taken by the underlying set of the conservative minority tree $\mathcal{P}_{n,k}$.
-Hence, for the algebras we put this information in a superscript, so that $P^{n,k} = L_{\mathcal{P}_{n,k}}$ and there is no conflict. \end{remark} The first few trees and algebras created by this recursion for $n=3$ are depicted in Figure \ref{fig:hereditarilysimpletrees}.
+Hence, for the algebras we put this information in a superscript, so that $P^{n,k} = A_{\mathcal{P}_{n,k}}$ and there is no conflict. \end{remark} The first few of the trees and algebras described in Definition~\ref{def:projminTree} for the value $n=3$ are depicted in Figure \ref{fig:hereditarilysimpletrees}.

 In view of the relations listed in Theorem \ref{thm:consminorityrelbasis}, it should come as no surprise that our next step is to analyze the subdirectly irreducible subalgebras of $\mathbf{P}_{n,k}$, the isomorphisms between them, and their transversal endomorphism graphs.
 It is to this task that we devote the remainder of this subsection.